 The Transfusion Medicine Unit (TMU) provides blood transfusion support in terms of blood and blood components for clinical use in Komfo Anokye Teaching Hospital and other health care facilities in the Ashanti Region and beyond.
+The Unit seeks to provide a steady regular supply of safe blood to patients requiring blood as a therapeutic intervention.
 Established in 2002, the Unit operates under the Medical Director’s ambit.

 Currently, 80% of total blood collections in KATH, emanates from voluntary non-remunerated blood donors with a repeat voluntary donor population of 30%.

 The unit continually strives to increase voluntary blood donations and has initiated a drive to convert family replacement donors into altruistic voluntary donors.

 The TMU offers services including Donor Organization which involves the planning of mobile blood collecting sessions, recruiting and retaining voluntary blood – donors, attracting new areas i.e. work areas, groups etc for blood collection.

 Immuno-haematology services include Blood grouping serology for both patients and donors, Compatibility testing of blood units for patients, Antibody investigations and Investigations for adverse transfusion reactions.

 Blood and Blood components provided by the unit are Concentrated Red cells, Whole Blood, Fresh Frozen Plasma, Cryoprecipitate and Platelet concentrates.

 The Donor Clinic offers Pre and Post Donation Counseling to prospective and deferred blood donors respectively.
 Therapeutic Venesections are carried out for referred patients.
 Pre-Operative Autologous Blood Donation services are available for well-informed elective patients from either of the surgical disciplines.
 It is very much encouraged that this service will be patronized tremendously to reduce over-reliance on allogeneic blood.